-- To remove the conditions on a green card based on marriage, file Form I-751, Petition to Remove the Conditions on Residence.
+- To remove the conditions on residence for a marriage-based green card, file Form I-751, Petition to Remove the Conditions on Residence.

 - To remove conditions on a green card for entrepreneurs, file Form I-829, Petition by Entrepreneur to Remove Conditions.